flyingit24/terraform-aws-webapp-infra/README.md

 **Project Goals**

-Deploy a basic web server and database infrastructure using Terraform.
-Ensure proper network isolation and access controls using public/private subnets and security groups.
+Deploy a basic web server and database infrastructure using Terraform. with network isolation and access controls using public/private subnets and security groups.
 Automate EC2 configuration using a User Data script.

 **Architecture Overview**